robin1991199/SSH-Infrastructure-Connect/README.md

 # SSH-Infrastructure-Connect
-a batch file that makes conecting to servers via ssh better
+a batch or linux shell file that makes conecting to servers via ssh better it alowes to manage add remove save  pre set usernames anth ipadresses